zio/zio-cli/docs/args.md

 ## Construction of basic Args
-**ZIO CLI** offers a variety of methods to create basic `Args` that take a string from the user as input and transform it into a value of the corresponding type.
+**ZIO CLI** offers a variety of methods to create basic `Args` that takes a string from the user as input and transform it into a value of the corresponding type.
 The benefit of using these methods is that it is automatically checked if they describe a value of the given type and, in that case, are transformed into it.
-In case of an invalid input, a `ValidationError` will be throwed.
+In case of an invalid input, a `ValidationError` will be thrown.
 Note that each type has its own validation function.

 An `Args` instance of a basic type carries a name attribute.
 This can be specified when being created, but it can also be skipped.
 In this last case, the name will be that of the type.
 Example with Boolean type.
 ```scala mdoc:silent